wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 ### What does this do? <!-- omit in toc -->
 This requires multi-factor authentication for when users register or join their devices to Azure AD.
 When enrolling a device in Endpoint Manager (Intune) or using an App with an "App Protection" policy applied, the device is registered in Azure AD, and so would also be required to complete MFA.

-_This replaces the tenant wide setting, allowing customisation, such as including location based exclusions_
+_This replaces the tenant wide setting, allowing customisation, such as including location based exclusions._

 Example below:
 <details>